 8. Place the hot tub in its final location at your new home

 Move as carefully as possible as not to break or damage any parts.
-Once the jacuzzi is down, you can lift up each corner and slide the 4x4 out from underneath it.
+Once the hot tub is down, you can lift each corner and slide the 4x4 out from underneath it.